 She starts her trip with a good feeling, because she is able to walk autonom through the streets, she already studied at home.
 With her smart phone and the TRACKTILE app she records some sounds of the environment.
 These files sync automatically with the TRACKTILE cloud, including the geo locations of the sounds.

+Back home, Emma can't wait to tell her friends and family of her adventures in Berlin.
+The recorded sounds are already synchronized with her FIELD and she rexplores the places she visited before.
 Her family and friends are pretty impressed by Emma’s knowledge of the city.
 Everybody enjoy her stories, which are accompanied by the original sounds and are more exciting and vibrant than any souvenir could ever be.

+For our video we need to strip the story down into a minimum, so it won't be too descriptive (and boring ;) ).
 It took us five (or more) story board revisions and two prototypes of the video, to achieve the magic and feeling we want to transmit.

 edit: we even decided to have less key frames.
 Just watch the video ^^